vapor-community/Imperial/docs/GitHub/README.md

 .package(url: "https://github.com/vapor-community/Imperial.git", from: "0.5.3")
 ```

-**Note:** Their might be a later version of the package available, in which case you will want to use that version.
+**Note:** There might be a later version of the package available, in which case you will want to use that version.

 You will also need to add the package as a dependency for the targets you will be using it in: